bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - **State**
   - :pencil2: Define the initial state within the component's constructor (Jason)
   - :pencil2: Display state with `this.state`
+  - :pencil2: `this`
-  - :pencil2: Update state with `setState` with click
+  - :pencil2: Update state with `setState` with click: simple counter
-  - :pencil2: OnChange handlers: controlled input box
+  - :pencil2: `OnChange` handlers: controlled input box
+  - :pencil2: More complex example: Controlled form with submit button
+  - :pencil2: Pass `state` to child as props: Unidirectional data flow
-  - :pencil2: Passing methods as props
+  - :pencil2: Passing methods as callbacks to children: child is stateless

 - **Component Lifecycle Hooks**
   - :pencil2: `componentWillMount`